-The Board of Directors has not yet defined general criteria regarding the maximum number of management and control positions in other companies that can be considered compatible with effectively performing the role of director at the Issuer.
+The Board of Directors has not defined general criteria regarding the maximum number of management and control positions in other companies that can be considered compatible with effectively performing the role of director at the Issuer.

-However, it is the Board's intention to carry out such an assessment from time to time, taking into account the opinion of the Remuneration and Appointments Committee (in compliance with the provisions of article 5, implementation criterion 5.C.1.) and mainly using as evaluation criteria: (i) the role of the director within the Company (executive, non-executive, independent); (ii) the nature and size of the entity in which the positions are held and the role of the director with respect to such entities (including, among other things, the corporate purpose of the entity, the governance structure, the tasks assigned and the powers awarded); and (iii) whether these entities belong to the same group as the Issuer.
+However, it is the Board's intention to carry out such an assessment from time to time, taking into account the opinion of the Remuneration and Appointments Committee and mainly using as evaluation criteria: (i) the role of the director within the Company (executive, non-executive, independent); (ii) the nature and size of the entity in which the positions are held and the role of the director with respect to such entities (including, among other things, the corporate purpose of the entity, the governance structure, the tasks assigned and the powers awarded); and (iii) whether these entities belong to the same group as the Issuer.
 Each director also has a duty to assess the compatibility of the director and statutory auditor posts they hold in other companies listed on regulated markets, in financial, banking and insurance firms or in other companies of significant size, with being able to properly fulfil their tasks as director of the Issuer.